shapkarin/shapkarin.me/api/articles/saga-fetch.md

 ---
-title: "saga-fetch: Streamline API Calls in Redux Saga Applications"
+title: 'saga-fetch: Streamline API Calls in Redux Saga Applications'
+description: >-
-description: "Learn how to simplify AJAX requests in Redux Saga with saga-fetch.
-Handle loading states, success/error responses, and request cancellation with minimal boilerplate code."
+  Learn how to simplify AJAX requests in Redux Saga with saga-fetch.
+Handle loading states, success/error responses, and request cancellation with minimal boilerplate code.
 order: 11
 ---